A timeline: Notable milestones in the history of iPhone from Apple

 September 2014: Plus-size models introduced.

-Aside from larger displays, iPhone 6 and 6 Plus boasted faster processors, upgraded cameras and improved LTE and Wi-Fi connectivity.
-The 7 and 7 Plus introduced new color options and water and dust resistance and removed the 3.5mm headphone jack.
+Aside from larger displays, iPhone 6 and iPhone 6 Plus boasted faster processors, upgraded cameras and improved LTE and Wi-Fi connectivity.
+The iPhone 7 and iPhone 7 Plus introduced new color options and water and dust resistance and removed the 3.5mm headphone jack.

 September 2017: “Say hello to the future.”